top of page

 DSC_0319.JPG

-What will be the main entry point for pupils joining St Philip’s?
+What is the main entry point for pupils joining St Philip’s?

 4+ (Reception).
-Boys will join Reception in the September following their fourth birthday.
-The first boys will arrive in September 2024.
+Boys join Reception in the September following their fourth birthday.
+Boys also join on an occasional places basis when spaces allow from Year 1 upwards.

-Al boys in all year groups will have access to a delightful enclosed and secure garden that runs the length of the block.
+All boys in all year groups have access to a delightful enclosed and secure garden that runs the length of the block.

-Boys will have the option of bringing their own lunch to school but may chooses to eat a hot lunch provided by the school each day and billed termly as an extra.
-Al boys will bring healthy snacks from home for break times.
+Boys have the option of bringing their own lunch to school but may choose to eat a hot lunch provided by the school each day and billed termly as an extra.
+All boys bring healthy snacks from home for break times.

-Games kit will vary from season to season.
-From September to March it will comprise: blue/yellow tops, blue shorts, blue socks, clue tracksuits.
-From April to July it will comprise: white t-shirt, white shorts, white socks.
+Games kit varies from season to season.
+From September to March it comprises: blue/yellow tops, blue shorts, blue socks, blue tracksuits.
+From April to July it comprises: white t-shirt, white shorts, white socks.

-How will you assess boys for entry into Reception at 4+?
+How are boys assessed for entry into Reception at 4+?

 All potential parents will meet the Head Master and tour the School so that the School’s values and approach are clearly understood.
 Once parents have visited the School and completed the registration process, boys will be invited to attend an informal assessment, known as a 'play day' at St Philip’s.